malleoz/dolphin-lua-core-action-test/Readme.md

 GetPointerNormal(memoryAddress as Number) //Reads the pointer address from the memory, checks if its valid and if so returns the normal address.
 You can use this function for example to get Links Pointer from the address 0x3ad860.
 To the return value you simply need to add the offset 0x34E4 and then do a ReadValueFloat with the resulting address to get Links speed (in TWW)

-PressButton(Button as String) //Presses the indicated button down, can call this with "Start" for example to press the Start button down.
-This is a bit buggy still and Buttons need to be pressed every frame or they are automatically released

-ReleaseButton(Button as String) //Releases the indicated button.
-Not really needed atm cause buttons are pressed for only 1 frame

-SetMainStickX(pos as Number) //Sets the main control stick X Pos SetMainStickY(pos as Number) //Sets the main control stick Y Pos

-SetCStickX(pos as Number) //Sets the C-Stick X Pos SetCStickY(pos as Number)  //Sets the C-Stick Y Pos

 SaveState(useSlot as Boolean, slotID/stateName as Number/String) //Saves the current state in the indicated slot number or fileName
 LoadState(useSlot as Boolean, slotID/stateName as Number/String) //Loads the state from the indicated slot number or fileName